0xNineteen/plonk-tutorial/blog.md

   mul --> c["c = y (public)"]
 ```

-We can also represent our circuit as a *computer trace* using a matrix where each row is the 'state' of the computer program over time, and the validness of each row is a *gate check*, for example:
+We can also represent the circuit as an *execution trace*: a matrix where each row is one gate step, and validity of that row is a *gate check*:

 | `s_mul` | `a` | `b` | `c` | gate check `s · (a·b − c)` |
 |---------|-----|-----|-----|----------------------------|